HomeBureaucracyAkhil Arora clocks four budgets, second longest serving finance secretary after Adarsh...

 Tenure of Akhil Arora in finance department the second longest after Adarsh Kishore, who served for close to 6 years

-Adarsh Kishore Saxena, 1969-batch officer, was on continuously on the post from July 1993 to November 1999.
-Saxena served first in Bhairon Singh Shekhawat government followed by government.
+Adarsh Kishore Saxena, 1969-batch officer, was on continuously on the post from November 1993 to June 1999.
+Saxena served first in Bhairon Singh Shekhawat government followed by Ashok Gehlot government.
 He was considered as master of numbers.
 He later rose to become finance secretary in Government of India.

 Mehrishi later rose to become Comptroller and Auditor General of India.